 Lynchburg Dog Bite Lawyer

-For over three decades our family has fought to protect the rights of our clients throughout the state of Virginia after an dog bite accident case or injury.
+For over three decades our family has fought to protect the rights of our clients throughout the state of Virginia after a dog bite accident case or injury.
 Our long tradition of hard work and commitment to fighting and winning for our clients began in 1982 and continues to this day.
 For many injury victims the accident itself is only the beginning of the physical and emotional hardships they experience.
-As one of Virginia’s leading Personal Injury law firms we are well-resourced to handle dangerous dogs and leash law cases and have decades of experience to help guide you throughout the legal process as we seek the compensation you and your family deserve.
+As one of Virginia’s leading personal Injury law firms we are well-resourced to handle dangerous dogs and leash law cases and have decades of experience to help guide you throughout the legal process as we seek the compensation you and your family deserve.

 Virginia’s One Bite Law

 While many states have laws with “strict liability” for dog bites, Virginia is not one of them.
 Instead, it is one of the states that still follows the “one bite” rule.
 What this means for dog bite victims is that in order to recover compensation for injuries and damages, they must show that the dog owner knew or should have known that the dog was dangerous or aggressive.
-The lawyers at Trost Law Group are well versed in this law and have decades of experience representing dog bite victims in the state of Virginia.
+The lawyers at Trost Law Group are well-versed in this law and have decades of experience representing dog bite victims in the state of Virginia.

 Understanding Your Rights